marysia/marysia.github.io/index.md

 * taught over >1000 hours of data science & Python
 * gave [a few talks](https://marysia.nl/talks) and participated in a few [competitions](https://www.deeplearning.ai/blog/data-centric-ai-competition-godatadriven/)

+I'm interested in AI safety, from both a technical as well as a governance perspective.
+I also care deeply about data science for social good, and ethical, responsible and open-source AI.

 <!-- Hi there!
 I'm Marysia.
 This is a space where I [write](https://marysia.nl/blog/) about things.